subhojit777/imag/doc/src/09020-changelog.md

 * Fixed bugs
     * The config loading in `libimagrt`
     [was fixed](http://git.imag-pim.org/imag/commit/?id=9193d50f96bce099665d2eb716bcaa29a8d9b8ff).
+    * `libimagentrylink` used `imag` as the location for putting links in entries.
+This is not allowed because this namespace is reserved for the store itself.
+This bug was fixed, links are now located in the `links` namespace in the header of an entry.
 * Minor changes
     * If building from a `nix-shell`, the mozilla rust overlay is expected to be present